Forrest Turner: Prison years

-The 19-year-old Turner was supporting his widowed mother and younger brothers and sisters by working as a "soda jerk" in McDonough, Georgia, when, according to the story he told, he accepted an invitation to ride with a friend.
+Turner was born in McDonough, Georgia.
+When he was 19, he was supporting his widowed mother and younger brothers and sisters by working as a "soda jerk" in McDonough, when, according to the story he told, he accepted an invitation to ride with a friend.
 He said that he didn't know the automobile was stolen, but when the police stopped the car, Turner was arrested.

 The court-appointed attorney advised a "guilty" plea in the hope that, since it was Turner's first offense, he would likely be sentenced to probation.
 Instead, the judge sentenced him to four or five years in jail.
 When the sentence was given, Turner responded by knocking down the bailiff and running away.
 He was caught when he fell into an open coal pit, and when brought back to court, he was sentenced to the chain gang.

 In his first of nine escapes, Turner used a razor blade and black shoe polish to make a fake pistol out of orange crate wood.
 Another time, after he escaped, he came back, posing as an attorney, and led the entire population of inmates in a mass escape.

 In 1938, the State of Georgia dedicated Tattnal Prison in Reidsville, an "escape-proof" facility, and placed Turner there.
 Turner spent months using automobile valve-grinding compound and piano wire to cut through the bars of his cell.
 Once out, he released two other prisoners, and the three of them took over the prison switchboard, from which they sent guards to various locations in the prison, ambushed them, and tied them up.
 Finally, they took a truck and left with 43 prisoners.
 When he was recaptured, his combined sentences totaled 125 years.
 He was assigned to the "eight-ball squad," prisoners who performed hard labor while chained to iron balls.

 Then, a new director of the State Department of Corrections, Wiley L. Moore, abolished the "eight-ball squad," and offered Turner a prison job in the dental laboratory.
 In 1946, Turner was transferred from the state system to the Fulton County Prison, where he became assistant to Chaplain Bill Allison.
 The publicity surrounding Turner led the parole board and the governor to reexamine his case, determining that he had never committed a serious crime, if any crime.
 In March, 1949, Georgia Governor Ellis Arnall commuted his sentence, and he was released.